 Why the Nation Can’t Ignore the ‘Unspoken Problem’ of Domestic Violence

 She discussed the Ms. Molly Auction held on October 14.
-All of the proceeds from the auction supported local shelters LACASA, SAFE House Center of Ann Arbor, and over 100 shelters across the country.
+All of the proceeds from the auction supported local shelters LACASA Link opens in a new tab, SAFE House Center of Ann Arbor Link opens in a new tab, and over 100 shelters across the country.
 She also included this helpful list of questions courtesy of Women against Domestic Violence:

 - Have you seen evidence of injuries?